Pairag platform

 Typical flow

-A concise path from signup to completion—your tasks may branch, but the platform keeps state consistent.
+A concise path from signup to completion—match and join first, then collaborate; your tasks may branch, but the platform keeps state consistent.

 1. 1